-Today, I am going to teach you an useful tip that explains how to create a list of installed packages and install them later from the backup list in a new system or in the existing Arch Linux system after fresh installation.
+Today, I am going to teach you how to create a list of installed packages and install them later from the backup list in a new system or in Arch Linux system after doing a clean installation.
 This method can be useful for error reporting or discussion of installed packages with your colleagues or Technical support team.
 More importantly, if you want similar set of packages in a group of Arch Linux systems, this is one such a way to achieve it.

 Let us generate the list of explicitly installed packages using command: